autumn-order/eve_esi/README.md

 For usage examples, ESI client configuration, and logging configuration, please see the [documentation](https://docs.rs/eve_esi/latest/eve_esi/)

 Have questions about this crate or EVE Online's ESI in general?
-Ask us in [Discord](https://discord.gg/HjaGsBBtFg)!
+Ask us in the [Autumn Discord](https://discord.gg/HjaGsBBtFg)!

 ## Features